Kersploosh!: Gameplay

+The player controlling a stone that falls down a well, avoiding obstacles such as wooden planks.

-Kersploosh! is a game based on the premise of what an object might see when it is thrown down a well.
-The goal of the game is to steer the chosen object to the bottom of the well in as fast a time as possible without it breaking.
-Players can unlock various objects to throw down the well, including a stone, an iron ball, a jewel, a watermelon, a plate, and a matryoshka doll.
-Each object has unique stats for speed, boost speed, and durability.
-On the way down, players use the Circle Pad to steer their object in order to avoid obstacles such as wooden planks, shutters, cannons and homing cookies.
-Giant doughnuts can be passed through to give the object a speed boost while balloons can be popped to recover durability.
-There are ten wells with their own high score tables, with players able to exchange high scores via StreetPass.
+Kersploosh! is an action puzzle video game game based on the premise of what an object might see when it is thrown down a well.
+The goal of the game is to steer the player's chosen object to the bottom of the well as fast as possible without it breaking.
+The player can select various objects to throw down the well, including a stone, iron ball, bouncy ball, jewel, watermelon, and a matryoshka doll.
+There are ten objects in total, with some being unlockable.
+Each object has unique stats for speed, boost speed, and health points.
+The bouncy ball, unlocked from the start, has a slow falling speed with infinite durability, whereas the water droplet, the final object unlocked, has the fastest fall speed that breaks in one hit.
+Before each level begins, a cutscene plays featuring humans throwing the selected object down the well, giving exposition on why the object is being discarded.
+When falling down a well, the player can steer their object in order to avoid obstacles such as wooden planks, food, cannons, and other household objects.
+Some wells contain environmental hazards, with alternate paths containing different ways of reaching the bottom.
+Giant doughnuts can be passed through to give the object a speed boost, while balloons can be popped to recover health.
+Additionally, fake doughnuts appear as flat wooden platforms with no hole to pass through, stopping the player's descent.
+There are ten wells with their own high score leaderboards, and players are able to exchange their high scores via StreetPass.